GrigorDimitrov28/Quizzie/README.md

 - ```/forum```

 **Unlogged** users can only play random quizzes and read posts in the forum.
-Once registered, a user gains access to all of Quizzie's functionality.
+Once **registered**, a user gains access to all of Quizzie's functionality.

+Users can also send messages to Quizzie's team via the contact form in the footer.